Pedestrian Detection

 Benchmark

-The aim is to develop active (video-based) driver assistance systems which detect dangerous situations involving pedestrians ahead of time, allowing the possibility to warn the driver or to automatically control the vehicle (e.g. braking).
+The aim is to develop active (video-based) driver assistance systems which detect dangerous situations involving vulnerable road users (pedestrians, bicycliss) ahead of time, allowing the possibility to warn the driver or to automatically control the vehicle (e.g. braking).
 Such systems are particularly valuable when the driver is distracted or visibility is poor.

 Yet vision-based pedestrian detection is a difficult problem for a number of reasons.
 The objects of interest appear in highly cluttered backgrounds and have a wide range of appearances, due to body size and pose, clothing and outdoor lighting conditions.
-They stand typically far away from the camera, and thus appear rather small in the image, at low resolution.
-A major complication is that because of the moving vehicle, one does not have the luxury to use simple background subtraction methods (such as those used in surveillance applications) to obtain a foreground region containing the human.
+Because of the moving vehicle, one does not have the possibility to use simple background subtraction methods (such as those used in surveillance applications) to obtain a foreground region containing the human.
+Furthermore, pedestrians can exhibit highly irregular motion, making prediction and situation analysis difficult.
 Finally, there are hard real-time requirements and stringent performance criteria.

 videoicon1